 Foreseen Circumstances

 In the above photo the power company was removing a tree that had fallen on the power line on Monday afternoon in the early hours of Hurricane Sandy.
 My husband "predicted" the falling of that tree two weeks ago when he noticed it leaning toward the line and called the power company about it.
-He is not psychic, but if you use Richard Cohen's definition above then you could say that he is, as we all are when we take the time to look at situations with some thought and reasoning.
+He is not psychic, but if you use Alan Cohen's definition above then you could say that he is, as we all are when we take the time to look at situations with some thought and reasoning.

 Cohen goes on to say, however, "But at any moment, a human being can make a new decision and alter the course of events."
 If the power company had responded to my husband's call two weeks ago and sent a tree cutting crew to take it down then, the power company employees would not have had to come out in the rain and wind on what was to become a nightmare of a night for the region when over 200,000 people were to lose power.